MichailidisData/NYC-Airbnb/README.md

 ## Exploratory Data Analysis (EDA)

-Average price per night is around $188, but we can see that minimum is 10$ and maximum is $100000.
+Average price per night is around $188, but we can see that the minimum is $10 and the maximum is $100000.

 We can see that this dataset has outliers from the boxplot we create.
 That's why we focused on prices under $2000.